The Charming History of Truth or Dare

 The Origins of Truth or Dare

-One of the earliest references to Questions and Commands appears in a 1677 French and English Dictionary by Guy Miege.[1]
-Here is a loose Google transcription of the entry:
+The earliest references to Questions and Commands appear in a 1677 French and English Dictionary by Guy Miege.
+Below is a loose translation of the earliest definition of this game: 1

 “It’s a game that is called so, or one that presides over giving each of the company a certain number of questions to be met and commandments to which to be obeyed, for whatever reason they believe.”